Pre-Conference Events: Tuesday, April 28:

-Learn how to successfully integrate health literacy into high-beginning and low-intermediate level adult ESOL instruction.
+Come learn about how to successfully integrate health literacy into high beginning and low intermediate and above level Adult ESOL instruction.
 Increase health literacy awareness among your students and encourage them to make healthy choices in relation to nutrition, preventative health care, accessing health services, and other related issues.

-This 4-hour session includes an overview of the freely available Staying Healthy curriculum, hands-on activities/resources and time for discussion and idea sharing.
-Each participant will receive a copy of the Staying Healthy Student and Teacher’s Resource Guide.
-This session is made possible by the support of Florida Blue.
+This session includes an overview of Staying Healthy and newly released Staying Healthy for Beginners curriculum.
+We’ll provide lots of hands-on activities/resources and time for discussion and idea sharing.
+Each participant will receive copies of both Staying Healthy student resource guides, which are also freely available to download.

 Getting to the Core: Rolling Out the College and Career Readiness Standards for Adult Educators?